convisoappsec/conviso-docs/docs/onpremises/installation.md

 Doing so, we have prepared the AppSec Flow environment to be installed.

+## Authentication

-Next, we have to execute some commands to prepare the environment before installing/upgrading AppSec Flow:
+Now we have to execute some commands to prepare the environment before installing/upgrading AppSec Flow:

 ```sh
 source ./scripts/shell_commands.sh && touch key.txt
 ```
-## Authentication

 At this point , you should ask Conviso for a new access token, in order to be able to login at Conviso’s Docker Repository.
 To do so, you must e-mail sre@convisoappsec.com and ask for a new AppSec Flow On Premises Access Token.
 Beware that this token will be available for 12 hours, so use it as soon as possible.